-Red Viewer is a durational performance piece that engages in a dialogue about voyeurism, surveillance, the male/ female gaze, kink, and subject/ object relationships.
+Red Viewer is a durational performance piece that engages in a dialogue about voyeurism, objectification, and power dynamics.

-I wear a red jumpsuit, red latex gloves and toe socks, and a mirrored helmet so that every inch of me is covered.
-A cable runs out the back of my neck and connects to a red velvet TV box on wheels.
-The TV monitor displays a live video feed of whatever I can see from inside the mirrored helmet.
-I move incredibly slowly and inorganically, stretching my body in almost gravity-defying ways to amplify my alien appearance.
-As I look at the audience, they can see themselves dually reflected in my mirrored facade, and in the TV's feed.
-If I look at the TV, the image compounds, sending an fractal-like image spiraling through the screen.
-Simultaneously hidden and exposed, object-like and human, observer and observed, it's this inherent relationship between me and the audience that gives the performance its power.
+A red jumpsuit, red latex gloves and toe socks, and a mirrored helmet covers my body.
+A cable runs out the back of my neck and connects to a TV encased in a red box on wheels.
+The TV monitor displays a live video feed of whatever this character, Red Viewer, can see from inside its mirrored helmet.
+Red Viewer moves slowly and inorganically, stretching its body to amplify its alien appearance.
+The audience can see themselves dually reflected in Red Viewer’s mirrored facade, and in the TV's feed.
+If RV looks at the TV, the image compounds, sending an fractal-like image spiraling through the screen.
+Simultaneously hidden and exposed, object-like and human, observer and observed, it's this inherent relationship between Red Viewer and the audience that gives the performance its power.